Martin Kaymer

 Martin Kaymer (/ˈkaɪmər/ [ˈkaɪmɐ]; born 28 December 1984) is a German professional golfer who currently plays on the LIV Golf League.
 A winner of two major championships, he was also the No. 1 ranked golfer in the Official World Golf Ranking for eight weeks in 2011.

 Kaymer achieved his first major victory at the 2010 PGA Championship, which he won over Bubba Watson in a 3-hole playoff.
 That same year, he was also awarded the European Tour's Harry Vardon Trophy for winning the Race to Dubai.
 He also won the 2011 WGC-HSBC Champions.

 Kaymer is also hailed for sinking a putt on the 18th hole at Medinah Country Club on the final day of the 2012 Ryder Cup, which helped win the cup for Europe and overturned a four-point deficit against the United States at the start of the final day's play.

 In May 2014, Kaymer won The Players Championship, the flagship event of the PGA Tour.
 A month later, he led each round of the 2014 U.S. Open and won his second major by eight strokes.

 Early life

 Kaymer was born on 28 December 1984 in Düsseldorf, West Germany, he turned professional at age 20 in 2005 and is a member of the European Tour.

-Early professional career
+Amateur career

 Kaymer picked up his first professional win at the age of 20 as an amateur at the Central German Classic in 2005 on the third-tier EPD Tour.
 He shot a −19 (67-64-66=197) to win the tournament by a margin of five strokes.